 You may already be part of a co-op that meets once a fortnight/month.
-But sometimes, you just need to meet other moms, without necessarily having anything formal planned.
-An impromptu afternoon at the park, sharing a picnic, where moms can share ideas, experiences and struggles may seem like a simple thing to do, but in the world of homeschooling support is key.
+But sometimes, you just need to meet other mums, without necessarily having anything formal planned.
+An impromptu afternoon at the park, sharing a picnic, where mums can share ideas, experiences and struggles may seem like a simple thing to do, but in the world of homeschooling support is key.

 Homeschool support isn’t limited to co-ops in today’s world.
-There are tonnes of support avenues online where you can connect with other homeschool families.
-Take inspiration and ideas- but a word of warning….time yourself!
-And for the mamas who like myself aren’t surrounded by co-ops and homeschool groups, playdates, weekly activities and support groups are also options.
+There are lots of support avenues online where you can connect with other homeschool families.
+Take inspiration and ideas- but a word of warning…. time yourself!
+And for the mamas who like me aren’t surrounded by co-ops and homeschool groups, playdates, weekly activities and support groups are also options.

 Change up your morning routine.

 Morning activities really set the tone for the day.
 So, perhaps change up your usual activities.
 How about some outdoor time, games. puzzles; or anything that will foster a positive atmosphere and bring some lightheartedness to the day is worth spending time on.